MicrosoftDocs/power-pages-docs/power-pages-docs/security/power-pages-security.md

 More information: [Page permissions](page-security.md)

-## Site Security
+## Additional WebSite Security

-Power Pages provides features to ensure your sites stay secure:
+Power Pages can be integrated with any Web Application Firewall infrastrucuture to provide additional protection against common Web application attacks.
+Following documentation explains how to integrate it with Azure Front door Web Application Firewall:

 - [Azure Front Door](/power-apps/maker/portals/azure-front-door)